tvprr/decodeit/README.md

 1. Make sure you have Python 3 installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

 2. Download or clone this repository:

+3. download this in cmd:
+pip install rich
+pip install colorama

 ```bash